makanikai/sigma-ptpy/README.md

 The cameras supports PTP (Picture Transfer Protocol; ISO15740) for access to functionality of them from computers such as

-- getting and setting properties (shutter speed, aperture, white balance, color mode, etc.),
+- getting and setting parameters (shutter speed, aperture, white balance, color mode, etc.),
 - taking pictures,
 - live view,
-- managing files on a storage in a camera,

 and so on.
 This Python library provides a part of the opration on the fp series.